 All study-related information will be stored securely at the study site.
 All participant information will be stored in locked file cabinets in areas with access limited to study staff.
 Data collection, process, and administrative forms, laboratory specimens, and other reports will be identified by a coded number only to maintain participant confidentiality.
-All records that contain names or other personal identifiers, such as locator forms and informed consent forms, will be stored separately from study records identified by code number.
 All local databases will be secured with password-protected access systems.
 Forms, lists, logbooks, appointment books, and any other listings that link participant ID numbers to other identifying information will be stored in a separate, locked file in an area with limited access.
 Participants' study information will not be released without their written permission, except as necessary for monitoring (see Section 12).